peteSmith1229/Icewind-Dale-Enhanced-Edition-Reborn/README.md

 # Icewind-Dale-Enhanced-Edition-Reborn
 Lore-breaking reimagination of Icewind Dale with new items, item abilities, quests, NPCs, bounties, weapons (with new ranged staves and spears), and armor-set bonuses.
 All new in-game texts are coloured to help players easily see new conversations (blue), responses (yellow) or descriptions (green/red).
+This mod is designed for the **Heart of Fury difficulty mode**.

 - [Introduction](#introduction)
 - [Recommended Party](#recommended-party)